 Small business general liability insurance is something every business owner needs in case you’re sued and held legally responsible for bodily injury, property damage, or other unfortunate situations.
 But it’s not always easy to figure out exactly which types of coverage your small business insurance policy gives you, and that’s made even more complicated by some seemingly technical terminology that can be hard to understand.
 If you’ve seen references to “aggregate limit” or “per claim” limit and wondered what those words mean for you and your business, read on.

-While any type of small business liability insurance is designed to protect you and your business in case you are sued, it’s important to note that the amount you’ll be paid in case of a claim is limited per claim or per aggregate, though they may overlap.
+While any type of liability insurance is designed to protect you and your business in case you are sued, it’s important to note that the amount you’ll be paid in case of a claim is limited per claim or per aggregate, though they may overlap.

 If you’re not familiar with the terminology, don’t worry!
 Understanding small business aggregate limits of liability – as opposed to per claim limits – is actually quite easy.